-There is one main grant that is available in the UK for people who have a biomass boiler installed, this is called the Renewable Heat Incentive (RHI).
+Historically the main grant available in the UK for people who have a biomass boiler installed is called the Renewable Heat Incentive (RHI).
 This was setup by the UK government as a way to encourage the uptake of renewable heat technologies such as biomass boilers.
 The scheme essentially pays consumers for the kWh that they generate and use for heating.
-There are two different types of RHI schemes which are the domestic and non-domestic.
+There were two different types of RHI schemes which are the domestic and non-domestic.
+The domestic is now closed, with the Boiler Upgrade Scheme taking it's place in England and Wales.

 Domestic RHI

-The domestic RHI is open to anyone looking to heat a single domestic dwelling.
-It lasts for a period of 7 years with payments typically calculated on a deemed basis using the EPC for the property.
-RHI account holders are essentially paid for the kWh shown on their EPC regardless of how much or little they actually use.
+The domestic RHI was for anyone looking to heat a single domestic dwelling.
+It lasted for a period of 7 years with payments typically calculated on a deemed basis using the EPC for the property.
+This is now closed to new applicants and whilst ownership can change it cannot be transferred to another property (unlike the non-domestic RHI where they can relocated).
+RHI account holders were essentially paid for the kWh shown on their EPC regardless of how much or little they actually use.
 The amount of kWh shown on the EPC is multiplied by the domestic RHI tariff to give the total payable amount over the year.
-The current tariff is 6.88p/kWh, so if an EPC states 20,000kWh should be used for heating in the year, then this would generate an annual payment of £1,376 (6.88 x 20,000) regardless of if they actually only used 10,000kWh for heating or 30,000kWh.
+As an example, if the tariff were 6.88p/kWh and an EPC stated 20,000kWh it would generate an annual payment of £1,376 (6.88 x 20,000) regardless of if they actually only used 10,000kWh for heating or 30,000kWh.
 This is capped at 25,000kWh, so any EPC's that are over this amount would only be paid for 25,000kWh.

 Non-Domestic RHI